New to new build steam, or steam railways in general? Start here…

 The move to build new, full size (standard gauge) locomotives – that could haul a decent train on a preserved line, or even the main line – took shape in the 1980s.
 As the Barry wrecks were being restored, the boundaries of what was possible seemed to recede.
 In particular, the restoration of the last British Rail express steam engine, 71000 Duke of Gloucester, pointed to what might be possible.
 So much of the locomotive had been damaged or cut up in the scrap yard, it was regarded as an impossible job; instead, it was restored to working order, and its performance considerably improved on what BR had extracted from it in the process.

-If major components like new cylinder blocks could be fabricated for Duke of Gloucester, why couldn’t all the parts needed to make an entirely new locomotive be made, and some of the gaps in the remaining steam fleet be filled?
+This presented a new possibility to enthusiasts: if major components like new cylinder blocks could be fabricated for Duke of Gloucester, why couldn’t all the parts needed to make an entirely new locomotive be made, and some of the gaps in the remaining steam fleet be filled?
 The project to build a brand new A1 pacific – of the type that hauled express trains on the East Coast Main Line from after the Second World War until the 1960s – was established in 1990 (its name, Tornado, was inspired by the aircraft used prominently in the Gulf War).
 It took 18 years and 3 million pounds to bring it together – but Tornado is now a well-known performer on railways across Britain.

 Many more groups came into existence after 1990 (and one or two had even begun before): some dedicated to building new engines from scratch as with Tornado; others planning to use existing components, including from some Barry wrecks, to recreate lost classes.
 Progress on these projects is documented on this website.
 They are not without significance: the steam locomotives running on our main line in fifty years’ time, if there are any, will largely be the ones currently under construction.
 The remaining preserved locomotives are already very old, and increasingly facing the dilemma of how they can be kept running without replacing so many components that they could be argued not to be the original locomotives in any meaningful sense (a big debate in preservation).
 This is not to say there is a firm business case for new build steam locomotives – they are unlikely to be profitable, and like all aspects of rail preservation are built for no reason other than enthusiasm.